 Sometime around four months, most babies’ hand-eye coordination has developed enough to the point where the baby really can grab things intentionally.
 Everything will go into his mouth!
 At this point, your baby might also shake his rattle or his toys.

-Now you must make sure that he can’t get ahold of things that may be harmful to suck on or swallow.
+Now you must ensure that he can’t get ahold of things that may be harmful to suck on or swallow.
 With this new ability, your baby might be quite content playing on his own for a while, either in the baby gym or with his own hands or feet.

-At 4 months of age, some babies might be able to roll from front to back and sit with support.
+At 4 months, some babies might be able to roll from front to back and sit with support.
 Don’t worry if your baby still can’t do that.
 Babies develop at their own timeline.
 Your baby will do it soon when he is ready.

 Cognitive and Social Development

 Language development continues.
-Some 4-month-old babies will start making different sounds, practicing different vowels, and possibly also some consonants.
+Some 4-month-old babies will start making different sounds and practicing different vowels and possibly some consonants.
 My youngest baby said a very clear “mama” at 4.5 months, of course, not knowing what he said.

 The babbling and cooing continue, and the baby will try to mimic your language and the sounds she hears when you are talking.
 Talk to your baby as much as you can.
 Your baby doesn’t care what you are talking about.
 She enjoys hearing your voice and learning about communication.

-Your baby is starting to show more emotion, and it is easier to tell when she is happy, sad, or frustrated.
+Your baby is starting to show more emotions more clearly, and it is easier to tell when she is happy, sad, or frustrated.

-At 4 months of age, babies are usually crying less than before, and you can probably recognize different cries that your baby has.
+At 4 months of age, babies are usually crying less than before, and you can probably recognize your baby’s different cries.
 Your baby’s cries will differ depending on the need she is trying to communicate (hunger, sleepiness, frustration, etc.).

 Some babies do, but it is also quite common that 4-month-old babies wake up more frequently because they get hungrier.
 So don’t despair if your baby does not sleep through the night.